-From the romantic capital of France to magnificent Madrid, this France and Spain combo trip is packed with art, nature, culture and history.
-See the sparkling Paris city lights, visit the royal chateau at Villandry and hike among the peaks of the Pyrenees.
-Cross the border into Spain and kick back on a sunny beach in San Sebastian to recharge before a big night out.
+From the romantic capital of France to magnificent Madrid, this adventure is packed with art, nature, culture and history.
+Enjoy the sparkling lights of Paris, visit the royal Chateau at Villandry and hike among the towering peaks of the Pyrenees.
+Cross into Spain and kick back on a sunny beach to recharge before perhaps embarking on a big night out.

 Small-Group Saint-Emilion and Pomerol Day Trip from Bordeaux

 Join this small-group day trip to the Saint-Emilion and Pomerol wine-making region of France.
 This full-day guided excursion from Bordeaux offers picturesque scenery, sightseeing and fine wines – the perfect day out from the city!
 Sample Bordeaux wines in two fascinating chateaux and explore the charming UNESCO World Heritage-listed village of Saint-Emilion.